Setting up CodeGuard – Site

 - Log in to your Customer Portal.

-- Click Settings on the website you want to access CodeGurd.
+- Click Settings next to the website you want to manage.

-- Go to the Backups section and click the Manage Codeguard option.
+- Go to the Backups section and click Manage Codeguard.

 - Once logged into the CodeGuard Dashboard, you will first see the Weekly Backup Summary, which provides a general overview of the number of up-to-date websites and databases.